Thirsk and Malton line: History 1853–1930

-Several companies were vying to build railways across Ryedale, but in 1846, the Newcastle and Darlington Junction Railway received assent from Parliament for the construction of a line towards Malton from what was the Great North of England Railway's route between York and Darlington.
-Several amalgamations later and construction was started in October 1851 with the Thirsk and Malton (T & M) Line opening in 1853 under the York, Newcastle and Berwick Railway.
-In 1854, the Y, N & B became a constituent part of the North Eastern Railway and the Thirsk and Malton railway became an asset of the NER.
+Several companies were vying to build railways across Ryedale, but in 1846, the Newcastle and Darlington Junction Railway received authorisation from Parliament for the construction of a line towards Malton from what was the Great North of England Railway's route between York and Darlington.
+Several amalgamations later and construction was started in October 1851 with the Thirsk and Malton (T&M) line opening in 1853 under the York, Newcastle and Berwick Railway (YN&B).
+In 1854, the YN&B became a constituent part of the North Eastern Railway (NER) and the Thirsk and Malton railway became an asset of the NER.

 The branch was built with north and south facing junctions on the York, Newcastle and Berwick line (what today is known as the East Coast Main Line).
 Both Sessay Wood Junction (north) and Bishophouse Junction (south) had double track formations that verged eastwards and narrowed into a single line at Sunbeck Junction.
-Bishophouse Junction to Sunbeck Junction was not opened until 9 October 1871, when the Gilling and Pickering (G & P) route opened up to traffic.
+Bishophouse Junction to Sunbeck Junction was not opened until 9 October 1871, when the Gilling and Pickering (G&P) route opened up to traffic.

 The line then proceeded in a north easterly direction towards Husthwaite Gate and Coxwold, before going due east to Ampleforth and Gilling.
-At Gilling there was a spur to the north for the Gilling and Pickering Line, whereas the Thirsk and Malton Line headed south eastwards through Hovingham, Slingsby, Barton-le-Street and Amotherby before crossing the York to Scarborough line on an overbridge and arriving at Scarborough Road Junction, Malton.
+At Gilling there was a spur to the north for the Gilling and Pickering line, whereas the Thirsk and Malton line headed south eastwards through Hovingham, Slingsby, Barton-le-Street and Amotherby before crossing the York to Scarborough line on an overbridge and arriving at Scarborough Road Junction, Malton.
 The line was 22 mi 52 chain in length with a further section of 68 chain from Scarborough Road Junction to Malton Station.